Kyoto Koka University ロゴ

 Healthy breakfasts and dinners are provided.

-*Please note that there may be cases when rooms are full.
+*Please note that availability may be limited.

 Entrance